ExplainerPFN: Towards tabular foundation models for model-free zero-shot feature importance estimations: Experiments

 We evaluate ExplainerPFN under highly limited or absent access to feature attributions.
 Because true zero-shot Shapley estimators are unavailable, we compare ExplainerPFN’s predictions to SHAP values computed from standard ML models trained with few supervision points, which serve as a practical proxy in low-data regimes.

 \textbf{Datasets.} We evaluate ExplainerPFN on 11 tabular datasets from the UCI repository, all unseen during training, and include a real-world case study using the ACS Public Coverage dataset~\cite{ding2021retiring} (Section~\ref{sec:case_study}).
 Additional dataset details are provided in Table~\ref{tab:dataset_summary} in Appendix~\ref{sec:appendix_datasets}.
+These datasets serve as evaluation benchmarks for zero-shot transfer: the foundation model's purpose is to learn generalizable attribution patterns from synthetic meta-training without any per-dataset training or model access.

-\textbf{Base predictors.} For each dataset we use two base predictors, $f^b$, each preceded by a standard scaler (\emph{i.e.}, Z-score normalization): (1) a Multi-Layer Perceptron (MLP) with two hidden layers of size 12 and ReLU activations, and (2) a Random Forest (RF) classifier with 500 estimators.
-Our goal is not to maximize predictive performance but to use reasonable classifiers with non-linear decision boundaries.
+\textbf{Base predictors.} For each dataset we use two base predictors, $f^b$, each preceded by a standard scaler (\emph{i.e.}, Z-score normalization): a Multi-Layer Perceptron (MLP) with two hidden layers of size 12 and ReLU activations, and a Random Forest (RF) classifier with 500 estimators.
+Both provide non-linear decision boundaries representative of practical classifiers.

 \textbf{Feature importance predictors.} We compare ExplainerPFN against few-shot surrogate explainers trained using small sets of SHAP explanations: a TabPFN regressor, an MLP regressor, and an RF regressor, each trained with 2–10 SHAP examples per dataset.
 All TabPFN and ExplainerPFN results use a single forward pass without ensembling.